microsoft/ML-For-Beginners/NLP/2-Tasks/README.md

 >
 > A sentence or text can be analysed for sentiment, or how *positive* or *negative* it is.
 Sentiment is measured in *polarity* and *objectivity/subjectivity*.
 Polarity is measured from -1.0 to 1.0 (negative to positive) and 0.0 to 1.0 (most objective to most subjective).

-✅ Later you'll learn that there are different ways to determine sentiment using machine learning, but one way is to have a list of words and phrases that are categorised as positive or negative by a human expert and apply that model to text to calculate a polarity score.
+✅ Later you'll learn that there are different ways to determine sentiment using machine learning, but one way is to have a list of words and phrases that are categorized as positive or negative by a human expert and apply that model to text to calculate a polarity score.
 Can you see how this would work in some circumstances and less well in others?

-> 🎓 **WordNet**
->
-> [WordNet](https://wordnet.princeton.edu/) is a database of words, synonyms, antonyms and many other details for every word in many different languages.
-It is incredibly useful when attempting to build translations, spell checkers, or language tools of any type.

 > 🎓 **Inflection**
 >